About the Subsea Engineering Online M.S. Program

-The UH Cullen College of Engineering’s subsea engineering online certificate program is not your typical online course.
+The UH Cullen College of Engineering’s subsea engineering online M.S. program is not your typical online course.
 The flexible and innovative online program in subsea engineering includes live videos of lectures, interactive web-based discussions and opportunities for one-on-one learning experiences.
-The Cullen College offers two graduate certificates in subsea engineering — a certificate in subsea engineering and an advanced certificate in subsea engineering.

 Why the University of Houston?